"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Revelation 7:14 - And I said to him, "Sir, you know."
 So he said to me, "These are the ones who come out of the great tribulation, and washed their robes and made them white in the blood of the Lamb."

-Take note that the crystal sea does not yet appear mingled with blood in chapter 4 of Revelation because the Tribulation has not officially started and the martyrs have not been killed yet.
+Take note that the crystal sea does not yet appear mingled with blood in chapter 4 of Revelation because the Tribulation has not officially started and the martyrs are not dead yet.

-Interestingly, both John and Ezekiel describe the sea in Heaven as having characteristics like the atmosphere of Earth.
+Interestingly, both John and Ezekiel describe the sea in Heaven as having characteristics like the atmosphere of the earth.
 The phenomenon of the "Aurora Borealis," also known as the "Northern Lights" can look like "crystal" being "mingled with fire" in the earthly firmament, as shown below:

 As noted earlier, the "sea of glass" in Heaven stands "before the throne."
 This is where we will find the Tribulation saints later (Revelation 15:2).
-In the passage below, the Tribulation saints are again shown before the throne.
+In the passage below, the Tribulation saints appear before the throne again.
 As seen in the imagery of the "sea of glass," these saints will finally have stability and comfort, after all the suffering they will endure in the Tribulation:

 Revelation 7:15-17 - Therefore they are before the throne of God, and serve Him day and night in His temple.
 And He who sits on the throne will dwell among them.
 They shall neither hunger anymore nor thirst anymore; the sun shall not strike them, nor any heat; for the Lamb who is in the midst of the throne will shepherd them and lead them to living fountains of waters.
 And God will wipe away every tear from their eyes.

 Revelation 4:6 - And in the midst of the throne, and around the throne, were four living creatures full of eyes in front and in back.